 Virgin of Guadalupe, Mother of the Americas, we pray for all the Bishops that they may lead the faithful in a life of fervent Christian faith, love, and humble service to God and souls.

-Behold this abundant harvest and intercede with the Lord to instill a hunger for holiness in the entire people of God and grant an abundance of vocations to the priesthood and religious life, filled with faith and zealous in the dispensation of God’s mysteries.
+Behold this abundant harvest and intercede with the Lord to instil a hunger for holiness in the entire people of God and grant an abundance of vocations to the priesthood and religious life, filled with faith and zealous in the dispensation of God’s mysteries.

 Blessed Virgin Mary, grant our homes the grace to love and respect life from its earliest beginnings, just as you cherished the life of the Son of God in your womb.
 Protect our families, so that they may always be united, and bless the upbringing of our children.